 Another noteworthy benefit of one brew in particular, is reduced Gluten content.
 While they can not technically call the beer “Gluten Free” (due to the beer being made with gluten containing materials), one brew Exile on North Street has been tested at 10 parts per million.
 The standard “Gluten Free” labeled food must contain no more than 20 parts per million, so you do the math.

 “Everybody wants craft beer.
 They want to eat and drink locally.
 They want to know what they are putting in their body,” Nash explains.
 “It’s the way the world is going..slowly but surely.
 For us it’s about the beer.
 Making great beer from natural ingredients and doing what we do well.
 From the Grain to the Glass it’s three weeks.
 It has a shelf life.
 It must be fresh.
-We have no corporate vision of bottling and distribution because that could f*&k up the quality.
 It’s always going to be local and absolutely fresh.
 Freshness is key”.

 We’re always pouring cold, fresh, Unfiltered Beer at the Millstone Public House.
 Drop by and try it yourself.
 Or, stop by the brewery on North Street in Halifax and see if you can’t get a word with Nash himself.
 He’s quite a character..and he knows his beer!